-At around 2 or 3, a child starts to ask lots of questions.
-This shows they are curious and want to understand their world.
-Whānau should encourage this through games and engagement.
+When young children start to ask lots of questions it shows they are curious and want to understand their world.
+Whānau should encourage this through games and engaging with their questions.

 Between the ages of 2 and 3, a child will probably start asking lots of questions.
 The most common question is usually ‘what’s that?’
 This has been the question that’s helped build their vocabulary.
 So it makes sense that it will continue to be an important phrase for them to use.